julia-dizhak/react-workout-app/README.md

 # react-workout-app
-app which displays daily workout data, build by react
+The app which displays daily workout data, build by react

 demo is https://julia-dizhak.github.io/react-workout-app/workout/demo/